caleqw2/Scale-Finder/DEVELOPMENT.md

 4/22 - Wrote class skeletons for ChordSymbol and Engine, which will be able to take raw string input and populate chord symbols with Scales.

+4/23 - Finished writing the backend.
+My program can now generate scales from a series of chord changes.